 “There's nothing wrong with those (other) locations but for the fact that they don't have public transportation, they haven't made the investment in the infrastructure, and the majority of NSF employees live in Northern Virginia and a great many of them walk, bike or take public transit to work,” Moran told Patch.
 “That's what we're trying to achieve, and GSA shares that objective.”

-Leone, before joining the Ballston Business Improvement District, was president of the Alexandria Chamber of Commerce.
+Leone, before joining the Ballston Business Improvement District, .
 There, at the request of chamber and city officials, she wrote a letter on their behalf advocating that the NSF move to that city.

 Since joining the BID, though, she’s advocated keeping the NSF in Ballston.